 We seek and welcome nominations for people to become a recipient of the Taumarunui HOPE Charitable Trust, so if you know of someone you feel would benefit from our support, please get in touch!

-You can contact us via email or post, or by using the Nomination Form on this page.
+You can contact us via email or by using the Nomination Form on this page.

 All nominees must be a resident of the Taumarunui area and must be experiencing a challenging health condition.

 All nominations are completely confidential – your name will not be shared with the nominee or anyone else outside the HOPE Trust.